Skip to content

 PATCH /api/v1/notifications/{id}/read USER Mark a single notification as read; returns updated NotificationResponse

-There is no POST endpoint.
+There is no POST endpoint on /api/v1/notifications.
 Notifications are created exclusively by @EventListener methods in NotificationService reacting to domain events.

 Events Emitted